TommyS13/Capstone/README.md

    - It does not matter which version you have, either will allow you to run the .jar file
 2. Click the green button that says "Code" in the top right of the page
    - In the drop down menu, click the "Download ZIP"
-   - Download it anywhere you can access files easily, preferably your Desktop
+   - Extract the files and download it anywhere you can access files easily, preferably your Desktop
 3. You can navigate to the .jar file by clicking through the folders at the top
    - If you click the top folder every time you will reach the folder "java"
 4. Click the file called "TranslatorGUI" with a type "Executable Jar File" and Enjoy!!